tp-link-extender/MercuryCore/README.md

 -   Clone the repository to your local machine
 -   Open a terminal and navigate to the directory of the repository
--   Run `npm i -g pnpm` to install pnpm
--   Run `pnpm i` to install all dependencies
+-   Run `bun i` to install all dependencies
--   Run `pnpm build avatar` to build the avatar renderer, so that user images will work correctly
 -   Copy the `.env.example` file to `.env` to set up the environment variables (if the containers are set up on localhost, likely nothing needs to be changed)
--   Run `docker-compose up -d` to start the database
+-   Run `docker compose up -d` to start the database

-To start a local dev server, run `pnpm dev` and navigate to the link shown in the terminal (remember not to use HTTPS!).
+To start a local dev server, run `bun --bun dev` and navigate to the link shown in the terminal (remember not to use HTTPS!).
 Upon saving a file, your changes will be shown in the web browser.

 -   If you are using WSL2, the server may not correctly reflect the changes you make if the repository is stored on the Windows drive.
 To fix this, move the repository into a folder managed by WSL, or alternatively add the following to the default export of vite.config.ts: